Thursday, August 15, 2019

 Nearby Eats: Lots of nice restaurants near the theater.

-Other Cultural Activities: Zimmerli Art Museum - an excellent university museum with an impressive collection from ancient artifacts to contemporary art.
+Other Cultural Activities: Zimmerli Art Museum - An excellent university museum with an impressive collection from ancient artifacts to contemporary art.

 State Theater